KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	Configuration string: "R"
 	Purpose: publishs WiFi strength once per minute Sub-Topic(s): "rssi" (out only)
+	This peripheral does not support discovery but is included in the custom component.

 ### Button
 	Configuration string: "B", "B*", "BP*", "BN*","BS*"  with * = {0..5, 12..16}